The development lifecycle of Newts in your pond

 - They are nocturnal and will begin to travel to their ponds for breeding as it warms but find shelter again if it turns cold.

-You might like plants for newts to lay and wrap their eggs in:
+See below - plants for newts to lay and wrap their eggs in: